hexed-workshop/hexed-workshop.github.io/content/_index.md

 ## Registration

 The registration will be managed by the EDM 2024 main conference organization at <https://educationaldatamining.org/edm2024/>.
-Registration is yet to open.
+To register, click the blue "Register now!" button on their homepage.

 ## Organizers